 To prevent Sauron from claiming that ring, Frodo has to destroy it in the crater of Mount Doom, Sauron's homeland.
 To make that journey slightly possible, Frodo is accompanied by the Fellowship of the Ring, consist of representations from every race inhabits Middle Earth, such as Gandalf the wizard, Aragorn the ranger (and prince), Legolas the elf, Gimli the Dwarf, and some others.
 Along the way, Frodo meets the previous bearer of the ring, Gollum, who becomes his guide to reach Mordor.
 And during that journey, the evilness of One Ring slowly but surely begins consuming Frodo.
 While at the same time, the rest of the Fellowship members, after got separated from Frodo the ring bearer, are holding their ground in a massive war against the orcs of Saruman and also the army of Mordor.

 This epic novel, especially its setting and the races in Middle Earth, has become the foundation of modern works dealing with fantasy or mythology stories, even games.

-Use the link in the box to free download J.R.R.
-Tolkien - The Lord of the Rings & The Hobbit PDF eBook
+Free download The Lord of the Rings & The Hobbit PDF eBook: